Art at the End of the World club

 No registration needed

-A fortnightly, interdisciplinary gathering for anyone who wants to creatively explore themes around humans, nature, and the ties between us.
+Welcome to Art at the End of the World club!
+A fortnightly, interdisciplinary gathering for anyone who wants to creatively explore humans-with-nature in our changing (ending?) world.
 Each month has an ecological theme to guide the two sessions.
 During sessions we create art inspired by materials on the subject, then we share and respond to each other’s work.
 Any art medium (visual, poetry, film, music etc) and any level of experience is welcome.
-You are also free to attend any session, even if you have not come previously.
+You are also free to attend any session, even if you have not come previously, and do not need to be present for the whole session.
+We provide some basic visual art equipment, but please bring any specialist items you may want.

 During these sessions we are keen to create a safe space for exploring what can be difficult subjects.
 Creating with and around nature can be a joyful and comforting experience, yet we must be mindful of the times we live in.
 Therefore, we aim to cultivate a supportive and emotionally open space where it is possible for people to express eco-grief and anxiety through creativity, while leaving room for hope.
 Despite the title, your work does not have to be about the end of the world!